Skip to content

 Adults with Obsessive-Compulsive Disorder (OCD) are often diagnosed using a mix of techniques, such as clinical interviews, symptom assessment instruments, and behavioral observation.
 Although there isn’t a single test that can be used to diagnose OCD, these evaluations can help determine whether and how severe the disorder’s symptoms are.

 Clinical Interviews: Clinical interviews are conducted by mental health specialists like psychiatrists and psychologists to learn more about a person’s symptoms, past, and general functioning.
-They inquire specifically about OCD symptoms, such as the kind, frequency, and severity of obsessions and compulsions, as well as how they affect daily living.
+They inquire specifically about OCD symptoms, such as the kind, frequency, and severity of obsessions and compulsions and how they affect daily living.

-Symptom Assessment Scales: To evaluate OCD symptoms, a number of self-report questionnaires and scales are available.
-These standardized instruments can be used to gauge the intensity of OCD symptoms and monitor long-term changes in them.
+Symptom Assessment Scales: To evaluate OCD symptoms, several self-report questionnaires and scales are available.
+These standardized instruments can gauge the intensity of OCD symptoms and monitor long-term changes.

-Behavioral Observation: To spot OCD-related symptoms, mental health practitioners may also examine a person’s behavior.
+Behavioral Observation: Mental health practitioners may also examine a person’s behavior to spot OCD-related symptoms.
 They focus on particular routines, repeating actions, and the discomfort or anxiety brought on when these actions are interrupted.

 After completing your OCD test responses.
 Press submit and await your results.
 Share your test for OCD results with a professional healthcare counselor.
 If you need help, call the We Level Up treatment center advocates for a free OCD evaluation and consultation.
 There’s never any obligation.
 Your call is free and private.